bpaquet/node-logstash/Readme.markdown

 * ``regex``: regex to be matched.
 You have to escape special characters.
 * ``invert``: if ``true``, remove lines which match.
 Default value: false.

+Reverse DNS
+---

+The reverse dns filter replace an ip in `@source_host` by the hostname, performing a dns resolution.
+This is useful with syslog.

+Example 1: ``filter://reverse_dns://``

+Parameters:

+* ``only_hostname``: after dns resolution, the filter will keep only the first word of dns name.
+Example : 'www.free.fr' will be transformed to 'www'.
+Default value: true

 Compute field
 ---